Timberwolves vs. Warriors Player Props Betting Odds

 |3PM

+- He averages 1.5 more rebounds than his over/under on Tuesday (which is 5.5).

+- Edwards has dished out five assists per game, which is 0.5 less than Tuesday's over/under.

-- Edwards averages 4.0 made three-pointers, 1.5 more than his over/under on Sunday.
+- Edwards has made four three-pointers per game, which is more than his over/under on Tuesday (2.5).

 Get Edwards gear at Fanatics!